SRVellore01/Accident_Data_Flagger/README.md

 of the accident, compile that data into a pdf, and save that data into a shared path.
 The Accident_Data_Flagger Service will pick up that file the next time it runs, and will "unflag" that vehicle.
 This service is run every three hours, coincinding with the release of CSV Files.

+NOTE:  THIS SERVICE IS FRAGMENTED this is not the full version of the service, ie; it does not have all the dependencies and directories that a windows service has when it is created - no csproj files, no installer files, no dump files.
+This was done in the intrest of company security and privacy.
+What is present on this repository is the raw code - of course, all passwords and Company specific locations have been removed.
+The code here is fully functional when applied to the windows service format/execeutable format.